meta-llama/llama-stack/docs/getting_started.md

 	- You'll be prompted to enter build information interactively.
 	```
 	llama stack build

-	> Enter an unique name for identifying your Llama Stack build distribution (e.g. my-local-stack): my-local-stack
+	> Enter a name for your Llama Stack (e.g. my-local-stack): my-local-stack
-	> Enter the image type you want your distribution to be built with (docker or conda): conda
+	> Enter the image type you want your Llama Stack to be built as (docker or conda): conda

 	Llama Stack is composed of several APIs working together.
+Let's select
-Let's configure the providers (implementations) you want to use for these APIs.
+	the provider types (implementations) you want to use for these APIs.

+	Tip: use <TAB> to see options for the providers.

+	> Enter provider for API inference: meta-reference
+	> Enter provider for API safety: meta-reference
+	> Enter provider for API agents: meta-reference
-	> Enter the API provider for the inference API: (default=meta-reference): meta-reference
+	> Enter provider for API memory: meta-reference
-	> Enter the API provider for the safety API: (default=meta-reference): meta-reference
+	> Enter provider for API datasetio: meta-reference
-	> Enter the API provider for the agents API: (default=meta-reference): meta-reference
+	> Enter provider for API scoring: meta-reference
-	> Enter the API provider for the memory API: (default=meta-reference): meta-reference
+	> Enter provider for API eval: meta-reference
-	> Enter the API provider for the telemetry API: (default=meta-reference): meta-reference
+	> Enter provider for API telemetry: meta-reference

-	> (Optional) Enter a short description for your Llama Stack distribution:
+ 	> (Optional) Enter a short description for your Llama Stack:
+	Conda environment 'llamastack-my-local-stack' does not exist.
+Creating with Python 3.10...
+	...

-	Build spec configuration saved at ~/.conda/envs/llamastack-my-local-stack/my-local-stack-build.yaml
+	Build spec configuration saved at ~/.conda/envsllamastack-my-local-stack/my-local-stack-build.yaml
 	You can now run `llama stack configure my-local-stack`
 	```